truenas/core-build/README.md

 Download and assemble the source code:

-    # make checkout
+    # make checkout PROFILE=profile_type

 Compile the source, then generate the .ISO:

-    # make release
+    # make release PROFILE=profile_type

+The vaid profile types are "freenas9" and "freenas10" (see the build/profiles directory).
+Instead of specifying PROFILE=profile_type, you can set the profile type in the file build/profiles/profile-setting (e.g. ```echo freenas9 > build/profiles/profile-setting```).

 Once the build completes successfully, you'll have release bits in the _BE directory. :smile:

-### FreeNAS 9.10

-To build FreeNAS 9.10, simply add the argument `PROFILE=freenas9` to the `checkout` and `release` commands, or if you are using a custom profile (see build/profiles directory, copy to new profile) then edit to suit. eg:

-    # make checkout PROFILE=freenas9
-    # make release PROFILE=freenas9

 ## Updating an existing installation